Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Offline Finding protocol for smartphones

-\paragraph{Lost Mode Advertising} the lost mode advertisements are the fundamental part of the OF protocol.
-The lost device generates an advertisement containing a unique identifying payload (the private ID) which is picked up by a helper and reported to Samsung.
-The private ID is generated from the device’s \texttt{PrivateIDConfig} as follows:
+\paragraph{Privacy ID generation} The lost mode advertisements are the fundamental part of the OF protocol.
+The lost device generates an advertisement containing a unique identifying payload which is picked up by a helper and reported to Samsung.
+A key component of the advertisement payload is the {\em privacy ID} that identifies the device uniquely.
+A device can generate a number of privacy IDs, depending on the privacy ID pool parameter in \texttt{PrivateIDConfig}.

-The cipher is initialised with an encryption key and an IV.
-The encryption key is the device’s secret key from the \texttt{PrivateIDConfig}, and the IV used is the standard IV \texttt{+IABCfvBZHJYFUek8vp3Gg==}.
-The cipher encrypts a 20-byte array consisting of the device’s secret key and an extra four bytes that are based off a random nonce ($i$).
-These four bytes provide all of the non-determinism to the private ID generation.
-The random nonce is simply an integer generated by Java Random that is bounded to the privacy ID pool size (51). i.e. the random nonce is always a value between 1 and 51.
+Let $k$, $iv$ and $p$ denote, respectively, the secret key, IV and the privacy ID pool from the device’s \texttt{PrivateIDConfig}.
+To generate a privacy ID, first we compute a 20-byte array:

-The four random bytes are actually only two unique bytes which are appended to the start and the end of the secret key.
-The first of the unique bytes is generated by a bitwise right shift of $i$ by 8-bits, followed by a bitwise AND with 255.
-Since $i$ is between 1 and 51, this always results in 0.
-The second unique byte is generated by a bitwise AND between $i$ and 255, which results in $i$.
-Table \ref{tbl:fmmcipherinput} shows the structure of the 20-byte array that is fed into the cipher.
+where $i$ is a 1-byte random nonce in $\{1, \dots, p\}$, i.e., it is a random 1-byte value bounded by the privacy ID pool.
+From $x_i$, one then generates a ciphertext:

-The AES/CBC/PKCS7 encryption is performed, and the first 12 bytes of the ciphertext are extracted, to be used as the current Private ID.
-Note that since only 12 bytes are extracted from the ciphertext, the last two bytes of the byte array in Table~\ref{tbl:fmmcipherinput} is actually not needed to produce the Private ID.
+where $E$ denotes the AES/CBC/PKCS7 cipher, initialized with the key $k$ and the initialization vector $iv.$ The privacy ID corresponding to each $i$ is then computed by taking the first 12 bytes of $y_i$:

-Figure \ref{fig:fmmadv} describes the full advertisement payload is then generated using the current Private ID and two other bytes of information.
+\paragraph{BLE advertisement generation} Finally, the advertisement payload is generated from the privacy ID combined with various meta data.
+Table \ref{fig:fmmadv} describes the full advertisement payload; Table \ref{tbl:fmmadv-support-info} provides details of the support info byte.